Israel and the Occupied Palestinian Territory

 Risk Level: Current Crisis

-Since 7 October 2023 Israeli forces have perpetrated likely war crimes and crimes against humanity in Gaza and the Occupied West Bank.
-Palestinians face mounting risks of ethnic cleansing and genocide.
+Israeli forces have perpetrated likely atrocity crimes in Gaza and the Occupied West Bank, including possible war crimes, crimes against humanity, ethnic cleansing and genocide.
 Hamas and other Palestinian armed groups have also perpetrated likely atrocity crimes.

 BACKGROUND:

 On 7 October Hamas and other Palestinian armed groups launched a deadly assault into Israel.
 Militants attacked civilian areas and perpetrated flagrant violations of international law, including capturing and forcibly taking hundreds of civilians as hostages.
 At least 1,200 Israelis were killed, including 36 children, and over 5,400 injured.
+The UN Office of the Special Representative of the Secretary-General on Sexual Violence in Conflict found that conflict-related sexual violence – including rape, sexualized torture, cruel, inhuman and degrading treatment – was committed.
 Hamas and other armed groups also continuously fired indiscriminate rockets toward Israel.

-On 9 October Israel imposed a complete siege of Gaza, resulting in acute shortages of water, food and medicines that threatened the survival of 2.3 million Palestinians and created a dire humanitarian crisis.
-On 11 October Israel cut off the electricity supply to Gaza, resulting in an ongoing blackout and contributing to the collapse of hospitals and water and sanitation services.
-Approximately 1.7 million Palestinians are currently internally displaced in Gaza.
-A group of UN Special Procedures have issued multiple warnings regarding a risk of genocide against the Palestinian people in light of dehumanizing statements made by Israeli officials and the accompanying bombardments and imposition of a total siege, while the Special Rapporteur on the situation of human rights in the Occupied Palestinian Territory (OPT) warned on 14 October that Palestinians in Gaza are in grave danger of ethnic cleansing.
+Israel has also imposed a complete siege of Gaza, resulting in acute shortages of water, food and medicines that threaten the survival of 2.3 million Palestinians and creating a dire humanitarian crisis.
+The electricity supply to Gaza has also been cut off, resulting in an ongoing blackout and contributing to the collapse of hospitals and water and sanitation services.
+Approximately 1.7 million Palestinians are internally displaced in Gaza and facing successive evacuation orders by the Israeli military.
+Areas where internally displaced Palestinians have been directed to seek safety are regularly hit by airstrikes and missiles.

 RECENT DEVELOPMENTS: